Germany says using tax money for nuclear power 'out of the question'

 Gabriel was arriving for talks in Brussels on the European Commission's proposal for an energy union, which would deepen cross-border cooperation on energy across the 28-member EU.

-Previous efforts to harmonize energy policy have faltered as member states have jealously guarded their right to decide on the kind of energy they use.
+Previous efforts to harmonise energy policy have faltered as member states have jealously guarded their right to decide on the kind of energy they use.

 Germany has instead focused on renewable energy, such as wind and solar.